I have two physical fears in life, and being part of a family of adrenaline junkies means I’ve had to face them both: heights and sharks.

 The members of the first group seemed to nod resolutely and then hesitantly back down the ladder into the cage as instructed.
 I was glad to see that a few seemed momentarily scared, but confident.
 If they could do it then maybe I could, too.

-Our Turn to Meet the Sharks
+Our Turn to Dive with the Sharks

 It seemed like no time passed before the first group ascended from the water and our group was invited to get ready.
 They went through the cage entrance instructions a second time for us, but this time it was over in a flash and my ears were ringing so loudly I wasn’t able to understand them, anyway.